SrinadhVura/WeatherApp/README.md

    > python WeatherApp.py <CITY_NAME>

-5.Observe results: The detailed weather of the prompted city is displayed on the terminal
+5. *Observe results:* The detailed weather of the prompted city is displayed on the terminal